Bypassing of Procurement Act, Contract splitting, other illegalities in Fashola’s ministry that cost FG about N9.38bn | International Centre for Investigative Reporting

 N700 million extra-budgetary expenses, N1.02 billion Contract splitting

-Also, there was an extra budgetary expenditure of N700 million.
-The audit report revealed N500 million was initially paid as part of a N736 million budgeted sum for a N1.23 billion Pankshin-Ballang-Nyellen-Sara-Gindiri road project, Pankshin, Plateaue State.
+Also, there was an extra-budgetary expenditure of N700 million.
+The audit report revealed N500 million was initially paid as part of a N736 million budgeted sum for a N1.23 billion Pankshin-Ballang-Nyellen-Sara-Gindiri road project, Pankshin, Plateau State.

 Beyond these discoveries, contract splitting amounting to N1,028,940,889.68 was exposed in the same ministry.
 Despite that contract splitting also contravenes the PPA, the contracts were for the same supply of stationery and office materials.